-It should be understood that stock markets are not expected to move in a straight line, simply rising or falling over the deposit term.
+It should be understood that stock markets are not expected to move in a straight line, simply rising or falling over the investment term of the plan.
 Stock markets should be expected to rise and fall over time.
-These scenarios are simplified examples of how the FTSE 100 EWFD and the plan may perform generally, in certain stock market scenarios and circumstances.
+These scenarios are simplified examples of how the FTSE 100 and the plan may perform generally, in certain stock market circumstances.